© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gelligaer Common Roman Road is a scheduled monument protected by Cadw under reference GM556.
 View the official record →

-Gelligaer Common Roman Road is a Roman transport route located in Glamorgan, Wales, that formed part of the communications network serving the Roman military installations in South Wales during the later first and second centuries AD.
+Gelligaer Common Roman Road is a Roman transport route located in Glamorgan, Wales, dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM556.

 Gelligaer Common Roman Road dates from the roman period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gelligaer Common Roman Road is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM556.